AdarshTheki/HTML-CSS-files/JavaScript/Basic/README.md

 6. JavaScript Performance Optimization
 7. Webpack and Advanced Build Tools

 # Here are some basic JavaScript questions for beginners to advanced level:
+- Set TimeOut Zero, three type and event loop, Promise.resolve()?
+- Placement in JS and Critical Rendering path, Async and differ different between ?
+- Different between let var and const, Block-Scooping ?
+- Explain Closure, debugger define, how does it work? ?
+- Pure and higher order Functional programming, polyfill programme Map, Filter and Reduce ?
+- This keywords: call bind apply ?
+- Frameworks choose ?
+- Prototype chain, Inheritance, multiple-inheritance, class ?
+- Promises, callback async, await etc ?
+- Debounce vs Throttle ?
-1. What is JavaScript and what are its features?
+- JavaScript and what are its features and Data Type ?
-2. What are the different data types in JavaScript?
-3. What are the basic control flow statements in JavaScript?
-4. What is hoisting in JavaScript?
+- What is hoisting and IIFE function in JavaScript?
-5. What is the difference between var, let, and const in JavaScript?
+- Difference between == & === and null & undefined  in JavaScript?
-6. What is closure in JavaScript and how does it work?
+- What is a REST API and how does it work?
-7. What is a callback function in JavaScript?
+- What is a callback hell and how can it be avoided?
-8. What is an IIFE (Immediately Invoked Function Expression) in JavaScript?
-9. What is the prototype chain in JavaScript?
-10. What is the difference between == and === in JavaScript?
-11. What is the difference between null and undefined in JavaScript?
-12. What are higher-order functions in JavaScript?
-13. What are the basic array methods in JavaScript?
+- What are the basic design patterns in JavaScript and how are they used?
-14. What is the difference between forEach, map, and filter methods in JavaScript?
-15. What is a Promise in JavaScript?
-16. What is async/await in JavaScript?
-17. What is the difference between a stack and a queue data structure?
-18. What is a linked list data structure and how does it work?
-19. What is a binary search tree data structure and how does it work?
-20. What is dynamic programming and how is it used in algorithms?

-# Some more advanced JavaScript questions:
+## Some more advanced JavaScript questions:
 1. What is event delegation in JavaScript?
 2. What is memoization and how is it used in algorithms?
 3. What are closures and how are they used in JavaScript?